flecoqui/test-proxy/README.md

 ### Using the mitmproxy with your Browser

-When the Squid proxy is running, you can also configure your Browser to use your proxy, you will also need to install the mitmproxy certificate authority on your machine.
+When the mitmproxy is running, you can also configure your Browser to use your proxy, you will also need to install the mitmproxy certificate authority on your machine.

 1. On your Browser, click on the 3 dots button on the navigation bar.
 The menu is displayed, select the submenu 'Settings'
 ![Windows](./docs/README/configure-browser-1.png)